 Now offering the first face transplantation program in western US, the UCLA Health System is currently seeking patients willing to participate in a face-transplant clinical trial and to be followed for five years after their surgery.

-The UCLA Health System has launched the UCLA Face Transplantation Program, the first surgical program of it kind in the western United States and one of only a handful in the nation.
+The University of California, Los Angeles (UCLA) Health System has launched the UCLA Face Transplantation Program, the first surgical program of its kind in the western United States and one of only a handful in the nation.